dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 Comments from the internet are the opposite.
 A downside is that you have much longer feedback loops, which makes it hard to figure out cause and effect.
 But you get feedback at a much higher scale and people are... substantially less worried about offending you.

 Take the humidifiers example from before.
 Technically, the complaints were wrong.
 How could I "fix" the problem of not citing any papers when I had already cited dozens?
 That's what I thought for months, during which people continued to read the post and have the same damned reaction.
 Eventually, I had to confront that even if they were "wrong", something about my post was *causing* them to be wrong.
-Viewed that way, the problem was obvious: The idea that a humidifier could be bad for you is weird and disturbing, and weird and disturbing things are usually wrong so people are skeptical and tend to find ways to dismiss them.
+Viewed that way, the problem was obvious: The idea that a humidifier could be bad for you is weird and disturbing, and weird and disturbing things are usually untrue so people are skeptical and tend to find ways to dismiss them.

 *Should* they do that?

-[Long boring polemic on Bayesian rationality redacted]
+[Long polemic on Bayesian rationality redacted.]

 It's debatable---but it's a fact that they do it.
 So I rewrote the post to be "gentle".
 Previously my approach was to sort of tackle the reader and scream "HUMIDIFIERS → PARTICLES! [citation] [citation] [citation] [citation]" and "PARTICLES → DEATH! [citation] [citation] [citation]".
 I changed it to start by conceding that ultrasonic humidifiers don't *always* make particles and it's not *certain* those particular particles cause harm, et cetera, but PEER-REVIEWED RESEARCH PAPERS say these things are possible, so it's worth thinking about.